 Summer courses are intense, and an upper-level course is particularly challenging.
 Plan to spend around 4 hours per day working on PSY 317 (assuming a 5-day work week).
 This includes the time you spend reading the text, viewing lectures, working on online discussions, taking quizzes, and studying the material.
+See D2L for tips and resources on ways to effectively read journal articles/get through readings.
 The best way to be successful in PSY 317 is to stay on top of the material.
 We will follow a compressed schedule during our 7 weeks together so it can be easy to fall behind if you are not self-disciplined.
 Remember, we will cover the same material that is normally covered in an entire semester!
 Online Discussion is due each week.
-Likewise, you will have to complete three quizzes that will occur bi-weekly starting in Week #2 and three Critical Reflection Papers starting in Week #3.
+Likewise, you will have to complete three quizzes that will occur bi-weekly starting in Week 2 and 3.
+Critical Reflection Papers start in Week #3.
 You should commit yourself to seven weeks of working very hard.
 Do not plan a summer vacation in the middle of this class!
 If these considerations do not fit with your plans or your personality, then drop this class as soon as possible.